Blog

 Disadvantages of Excel lists

-• Inadequate data security: no integrated mechanisms for encryption or differentiated access control.
+• Inadequate data security: No integrated mechanisms for encryption or differentiated access control.

 Advantages of database systems

-• Regulatory compliance: meets the requirements of the MDR, GCP and GDPR through audit trails and access controls.
+• Regulatory compliance: Meets the requirements of the MDR, GCP and GDPR through audit trails and access controls.

 Disadvantages of database systems

 • Regular validation and maintenance: The system should be regularly checked for functionality and compliance with regulatory requirements.
-This also includes updates and backups to ensure data integrity.
+This includes updates and backups to ensure data integrity.

 7. Conclusion